entrylevelcs/imagelab/README.md

 ## Creating an executable jar file
 If there is no automated build environment set up, the jar file can be created using "jar."
 1. Open up the CLI and change the directory to the projects root directory.
+2. Execute the command "javac Run.java" to compile the Run.java file.
+3. Execute the command "javac \*.java" in the package directories to compile/recompile the java files.
-2. Execute the command "echo Main-Class: Run > MANIFEST.MF" to create a manifest file you will use later.
+4. In the root directory execute the command "echo Main-Class: Run > MANIFEST.MF" to create a manifest file you will use later.
-3. Create the jar using the command "jar cfm (DESIRED_FILENAME.jar) MANIFEST.MF \*.class sound/\*.class imagelab/\*.class filters/\*.class"
+5. Create the jar using the command "jar cfm (DESIRED_FILENAME.jar) MANIFEST.MF \*.class sound/\*.class imagelab/\*.class filters/\*.class"
-4. The new jar file will be named whatever you set it to and it will be located in the projects root directory.
+6. The new jar file will be named whatever you set it to and it will be located in the projects root directory.

 More info on the java commands can be found [here](https://docs.oracle.com/javase/tutorial/deployment/jar/build.html).